 Some random terms

-- root The fundamental note of a chord.
+- attack The method of beginning a phrase.